bitnami/charts/bitnami/mastodon/README.md

 ### 1.0.0

-This major release bumps the MinIO version to 2023.
-No major issues are expected during the upgrade.
+This major updates the MinIO&reg; subchart to its newest major, 12.0.0.
+This subchart's major doesn't include any changes affecting its use as a subchart for Mastodon, so no major issues are expected during the upgrade.

 ## License